ngs-doo/json-benchmark/README.md

 * JVM seems to always be faster after optimization kicks-in
 * LOH design issue prevents .NET to match JVM in speed
 * Newtonsoft.Json is comparable with Jackson on features/quality
-* Most libraries are toys and people have religious attachment to them
+* Most libraries are not really mature
 * Almost everyone claims to be THE FASTEST
-* Non UTC DateTime can cause really slow serialization on .NET
+* JSON can compete with binary codecs in speed